fieldtrip/website/development/project/femfuns.md

 ### Setting-up

-The instructions to set up FEMfuns can be found on the [Github page](https://github.com/Donders-Institute/FEMfuns).
+The instructions to set up FEMfuns can be found on the [GitHub page](https://github.com/Donders-Institute/FEMfuns).
 Setting up is achieved in three steps:

 Step 1: Download Anaconda: https://docs.continuum.io/anaconda/install/